foesine/Version_Control_Project/Final_Project.md

 And similar to rebasing, there exists also [Cherry-picking](#cherry-picking), which follows the same idea and a good tool for more picky maintainers.
 ### When to use it
 Rebasing in the end product is not that different from the basic merge command.
-One of the biggest advantages of the rebasing is that it makes for a cleaner commit history.
+One of the biggest pro to using rebasing is as mentioned before, that it makes for a cleaner commit history by rewriting it to linear state even though the work was previously prallelaly.

 ## Cherry-Picking
 ### General idea of it